osmosis-labs/mesh-security/docs/ibc/Staking.md

 ## Implementation Notes

-In order to maintain state synchronized on both sides, we must ensure that the sending side properly handle acks, both success and failure.
+In order to maintain state synchronized on both sides, we must ensure that the sending side properly handle ACKs, for both the success and failure case.

 If there is a failure sending a validator set update, it should be retried later.
 A safe way to do so would be to store these messages in some "queue" and trigger sending